jdehaan2014/GearLanguage/README.md

 Currently, it is only an interpreter, but there are plans to create a compiler as well.

 The examples from chapter 16 of the book can be found in the Ch16 folder.
 The executable is built on MacOs Mojave and is named gear.
-To execute a file with name 'helloworld.gear':
+To execute a file with name 'helloWorld.gear':
 > gear -x -f helloWorld.gear

 To print the AST: